-- First Nations creativity is integral to Australian arts and culture, supported by self-determined decision-making. - A dynamic creative sector that reflects the diverse stories of contemporary Australia. - Sustainable careers for our creative workforce, with control over their creative assets. - Arts and culture are valued and recognised as essential to all Australians. - Engaging local and global audiences in meaningful Australian creative experiences.
+- decision-making. - A dynamic creative sector that reflects the diverse stories of contemporary Australia. - Sustainable careers for our creative workforce, with control over their creative assets. - Arts and culture are valued and recognised as essential to all Australians. - Engaging local and global audiences in meaningful Australian creative experiences.